-Driving with headphones in Texas is legal under many circumstances — if you’re older than 18.
+No, it’s legal to wear headphones while driving in Texas if you’re 18 or older.
 But it’s not typically safe to wear headphones to listen to music, audiobooks, podcasts, or take a call when you’re behind the wheel.

 Here’s what you need to know before you hit the road in the Lone Star State wearing headphones.